NyCodeGHG/teamcity-documentation/topics/multinode-setup.md

 </tab>
 </tabs>

+In the examples above, the following values should be replaced:
+* `{main_node_hostname}` — a hostname of the main node.
+If the UI of the main node operates on a port different from the proxy server port, this value should be specified in the form `hostname:port`.
+* `{secondary_node_hostname}` — a hostname of the secondary node.
+* `{main_node_id}` — the ID of the main node.
+* `{secondary_node_id}` — the ID of the secondary node.

+On a failover, if a former secondary node is assigned with the _Main TeamCity node_ responsibility, the configuration of the main and secondary nodes in the proxy config should be updated: `{main_node_hostname}` and `{main_node_id}` should be replaced with the hostname and ID of the new main node; `{secondary_node_hostname}` and `{secondary_node_id}` — with the hostname and ID of the former main node.

+>Since all users will be using the URL of the proxy server for accessing the UI, this URL should be specified as a "Server URL" on the __Administration | Global Settings__ page.
+>
+{type="note"}

->The HAProxy config sets a special header `X-TeamCity-Proxy`.
+The HAProxy config sets a special header `X-TeamCity-Proxy`.
 It tells TeamCity that a request comes through a properly configured proxy.
 The header also defines a version of the proxy config: it helps ensure that the TeamCity server is compatible with the proxy configuration.

 ## Failover